ryrob30/mobile-services.en/help/using/gs/metrics/metrics-reference.md

   Number of days since the application version number has changed.

+  >[!TIP]
+  >
+  >Days since last upgrade is not automatically stored in an Analytics variable.
+You must create a processing rule to copy this value to an Analytics variable for reporting.

 * **Launches Since Last Upgrade**

   Number of launches since the application version number has changed.

+  >[!TIP]
+  >
+  >Launches since last upgrade is not automatically stored in an Analytics variable.
+You must create a processing rule to copy this value to an Analytics variable for reporting.

 * **Device Name**